kitd/rxparse/README.md

 ### Default delimiters

 It is possible to omit delimters entirely.
 If a name is followed immediately be another name, they are assumed to be delimited by the *default* delimiter.
-By default, this is ' *', ie. any number of spaces, but you can change it using the `-f` flag.
+By default, this is ' *', ie. any number of spaces, but you can change it using the `-d` flag.
 So all the above examples could be replaced by:

 ```
-$ date -I | ./rxparse -f '-' -p "year month day" -o '{{ .day }}/{{ .month }}/{{ .year }}'
+$ date -I | ./rxparse -d '-' -p "year month day" -o '{{ .day }}/{{ .month }}/{{ .year }}'
 22/07/2021
 ```